F-Factor (diet)

 F-Factor is a high fiber diet plan created by Registered Dietitian Tanya Zuckerbrot.
-It includes a diet plan, a branded food line, books, and other products.
+It includes a diet plan, a standard food line, books, and other products.
 The diet focuses on consumption of lean proteins and high-fiber carbohydrates.

 History

 The F-Factor brand was created by New York dietitian Tanya Zuckerbrot, who developed the plan after gaining 24 pounds and decided to start eating in accordance with the dietary advice she shared with her clients.
 The diet consisted of high-fiber carbs and lean protein, which became the base for The F-Factor Diet plan.
 In 2006, she published the book, The F-Factor Diet, which outlined the F-Factor plan.
 She would go on to expand her private practice in New York one year later.

 In 2011, F-Factor foods began being served in restaurants.

 The diet was endorsed by Megyn Kelly in her 2016 autobiography, Settle for More, in which Kelly stated she used the diet after giving birth, in order to address weight gained during pregnancy.

 In 2018, F-Factor launched a line of all-natural fiber-rich products.